womapf/aaai-25/index.md

 - Format: Any format is acceptable.
 - Page limitation: There is no limit on the number of pages.

+All submissions will receive at least 2 light reviews.
+The review process will be __single-blind__.

 ## Submission Site